 designed the arboretum that many visitors overlook because it's "hidden in

-After Cora Barton died, her heirs decided that the conservatory was too labor-intensive, and had it dismantled.
+After Cora Barton died, her heirs decided that the conservatory was too labor-intensive (the original gardeners had once been slaves), and had it dismantled.
 The property lapsed into custody of distant cousins for several years, until it eventually passed to a Livingston descendant named John Ross Delafield and his wife Violetta.

 Violetta White Delafield was a passionate botanist and mycologist.
 There are even some species of mushroom named for her.
 We saw some unusual mushrooms at Montgomery place — one variety was as big as a dinner plate — but Violetta's legacy here involves much larger plants.
 She turned her attention to gardening, including a formal rose garden near Janet Montgomery's greenhouse.
 The garden was rather spare for our visit, but the sundial is in great shape.
 Next to that is the Ellipse, an outdoor "room" surrounded by tall hemlocks.
 The pool makes the Ellipse a superb place for reflection.
 Beyond, Violetta had a well-tended rock garden with a path from the Ellipse to the main house.
 World War II called most of the gardeners, so the rock garden evolved into the "rough garden," with low-maintenance native plants replacing some of the previous exotic species.
 One end of the path is lined with locust trees that have grown into some interesting shapes over the past eighty years.